Iasa-Global/btabok/pages/top_menu/sustainability.md

 Architects have a challenge to pragmatically navigate a way that allows their organisations to adapt - and continue to be adaptable, whilst ensuring that the way forward aligns with being a sustainable organisation that builds towards the much needed more positive society of tomorrow.

-Whilst very important topics this goes beyond climate change and sustainability - there are a whole spectrum of SDGs and non functionals that organisations need to consider:
+Whilst very important topics this goes beyond climate change and sustainability - there are a whole spectrum of Sustainable Development Goals and quality attributes that organisations need to consider including:

  - Climate change & impacts on food production and health
  - Sustainability, biodiversity & protecting ecosystems